-A pancakes and pajamas party is a fun birthday idea for all age groups.
+A pancakes and pajamas party is a fun birthday idea for all age groups, but it’s especially a fun toddler birthday party idea.
 Toddlers and preschoolers love wearing pajamas and enjoying pancakes together.

 If you have an older child, you can host a pancakes and pajamas party as a sleepover event.
 Set up a pancake bar in the morning and welcome guests to enjoy an assortment of breakfast treats.

 Need printables for your pancakes and pajamas party?
 Check out these fun pancakes and pajamas birthday printables in our shop here.